Fifteen people injured in shootout at Chicago funeral

 Carter didn’t say who the funeral was for, and a motive remained unclear.

-"Shot up everywhere, all over,” the neighbor said.
+"Shot up everywhere, all over,” she said.
 “We thought it was a war out here."

 The shooting occurred amid a spike in gun violence that has hit minority communities already struggling through the coronavirus pandemic.
 At least 70 people were shot in the city over the weekend, and another 25 people were struck by gunfire Monday, according to NBC Chicago.